 Dr. Daniel Mehdizadeh (DMA, University of Toronto) is currently based in the Greater Toronto Area and is the Composer-in-Residence for the Scarborough Philharmonic Orchestra and East Chamber Music.
 He has been involved in both national and international festival series.
 He is regularly commissioned and holds numerous performances in Europe and North America.
 His works have had global exposure and have been broadcasted across Canada and the US including appearance as guest composer on CBC Radio.

-Mehdizadeh has served as Composer-in-Residence for University of Toronto (2016/17, 2018/19) and University of Toronto Schools (2017/18).
-He has given lectures and composition workshops at UTS as well as adjudication and mentorship for the Scarborough Philharmonic Orchestra as part of the SPO New Generation Composer Project (2018/19, 2019/20).
+Mehdizadeh has worked closely with conductors Ronald Royer, Simon Rivard, Jeffrey Reynolds and pianist and conductor Jean Desmarais.
+Influential mentors include childhood teacher Abbas Khoshdel (Iranian traditional composer), Steven Gellman (Canadian composer) and Gary Kulesha (Canadian composer and conductor).
+Mehdizadeh has also served as Composer-in-Residence for the University of Toronto and University of Toronto Schools.
+He has given lectures and composition workshops at UTS as well as adjudication and mentorship for the Scarborough Philharmonic Orchestra as part of their annual New Generation Composer Project.

 Mehdizadeh has also partnered with the Scarborough Philharmonic Orchestra and together kickstarted a new podcast series, SPOGreatMusic, during the pandemic, helping develop new community partnerships including Scarborough Arts, FabCollab, Stratford Symphony Orchestra, the Canadian Music Centre, Canadian Sinfonietta, the Brantford Symphony Orchestra, and the Cathedral Bluffs Symphony Orchestra.